 Since the launch of the first Tanzania National Population, Health, and Environment (PHE) Network in 2007, PRB has collaborated with partners in Tanzania to advance integrated approaches to development.
 One of our first activities was publishing a policy brief focusing on the history and potential of PHE in Tanzania.

-Please join us to explore how government, academia, and civil society in Tanzania are embracing multisectoral approaches to development through population, environment, and development (PED) initiatives to preserve wild spaces and enhance people’s health and livelihoods.
-Featured speakers will share how these initiatives in Tanzania provide a model for sustainability and national investment in multisectoral development through flagship PED projects, PED training for local students, and commitment to a national-level strategy for integrated development.
+This webinar highlights new developments across the country that are boosting cross-sectoral collaboration and explores how government, academia, and civil society in Tanzania embrace multisectoral approaches to development through population, environment, and development (PED) initiatives to preserve wild spaces and enhance people’s health and livelihoods.
+Featured speakers shared how these initiatives in Tanzania provide a model for sustainability and national investment in multisectoral development through flagship PED projects, PED training for local students, and commitment to a national-level strategy for integrated development.